pyeatt/ebnf2tikz/README.md

 <img src="./testdriver.png" height="200">

-You can then just include the TikZ code in your LaTeX document, and have beautiful rail diagrams.

 This is a work in progress.
-There are still a couple of bugs, and I have not started working on newlines, so the diagrams can easily become wider than the space available.
+There are still a couple of bugs that I am aware of, but nothing major.
+I have not really started working on newlines, so the diagrams can easily become wider than the space available.